Bars92/font-organizer/readme.txt

 * Added quick editing in custom elements table on section 5.
 * Added better error message when Google API key not working.
 * Added facebook page like box in the settings.
-* Fixed HTTPS website could not load the css
+* Fixed HTTPS website could not load the css.
 * Fixed timeout issues with google fonts request.
-* Fixed tinyMCE and tinyMCE advanced not working sometimes.
+* Fixed tinyMCE and tinyMCE advanced font families preview not working sometimes.
 * Fixed a few minor bugs.

 = 1.2.1 =